microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Set-EntraBetaApplicationProxyApplicationSingleSignOn.md

 This example assigns an application to use Kerberos Constrained Delegation, and specify required parameters.

-- `ObjectId` parameter specifies the application ID.
+- `-ObjectId` parameter specifies the application ID.
-- `SingleSignOnMode` parameter specifies the type of SSO.
+- `-SingleSignOnMode` parameter specifies the type of SSO.
-- `KerberosInternalApplicationServicePrincipalName` parameter specifies the internal application ServicePrincipalName of the application server.
+- `-KerberosInternalApplicationServicePrincipalName` parameter specifies the internal application ServicePrincipalName of the application server.
-- `KerberosDelegatedLoginIdentity` parameter specifies the Connector group ID that assigned to this application.
+- `-KerberosDelegatedLoginIdentity` parameter specifies the Connector group ID that assigned to this application.

 ### Example 2: Remove SSO from an application